The Waterloo Case: Do governments have a legal responsibility to address homelessness?

 As a response, the Region of Waterloo created a site-specific by-law targeting the same encampment at 100 Victoria, along with a plan to transition people out of encampments and a broader strategy to end chronic homelessness.

-The Region is now asking the court to weigh in again.
-Specifically, it wants to know:
+The Region then asked the court to weigh in again.
+Specifically, it wanted to know:

 • Is this new approach constitutional?